-The Chief Executive Officer is appointed by the Chief Executive Officer of the Department for Industry, Innovation and Science as the Employing Authority under Section 9(1) of the South Australian Film Corporation Act 1972.
+The Chief Executive Officer was appointed by the Chief Executive of the Department for Industry, Innovation and Science as the Employing Authority under Section 9(1) of the South Australian Film Corporation Act 1972.
+Following the Machinery of Government change in October 2023 the employing authority for the recruitment of the Chief Executive Officer is the Chief Executive of the Department of the Premier and Cabinet.
 SAFC employees are appointed by the Chief Executive Officer SAFC under a sub-delegation provided by the Employing Authority under Section 9A(7) of the South Australian Film Corporation Act 1972.